The Ultimate Step by Step Guide to SEO

 On-page SEO

-On-page Search Engine Optimization are methods used to increase user experience, rankings and search traffic.
-On-page methods include content, keyword, mobile and snippet optimizations to name a few.
+On-page Search Engine Optimization is a method used to increase user experience, rankings, and search traffic.
+On-page methods include content, keyword, mobile, and snippet optimizations, to name a few.

 What is a Buyer Persona?

 Suzy is your ideal customer.
 What challenges does she have?
 What goals can you help her achieve?
 How will you align your product/service (with keywords) to help her?
-Now we need to know what motivates her in search (AKA search intent).
+We need to know what motivates her in search (AKA search intent).

 What is Search Intent?

-Search intent is the reason someone is using the search engine and helps identify keywords.
-Types of intent are Navigational, Informational, Transactional and Commercial research.
-I.e. - people using the word “buy” in their query have purchase intent, etc.
+Search intent is why someone uses the search engine and helps identify keywords.
+Types of intent are Navigational, Informational, Transactional, and Commercial research.
+For example, people using the word “buy” in their query have purchase intent.

 How to do Keyword Research

-Once you defined buyer personas and search intent, you’re in a good position to start keyword research.
-So, keywords help align searches queries with your content and it’s important to do your homework.
+Once you have defined buyer personas and search intent, you’re in a good position to start keyword research.
+Keywords help align search queries with your content, so doing your homework is important.

-Start by making a list questions your ideal customer might be asking.
+Start by making a list of questions your ideal customer might be asking.
 This is the basis of your keyword research.
-Then run them through Google searches, Google Keyword Planner or research tools like SEMRush or Moz.
+Then, run them through Google searches, Google Keyword Planner, or research tools like SEMRush or Moz.
 Is your content like the results?

 I use enterprise tools instead of Google Keyword Planner for the best research results.